Yes, digital photography contracts are legal.

 - If the document is a notice of cancellation or termination of health or life insurance benefits.

 - If the document is a notice pertains to a product recall that affects public health and safety.

 - If the document is one that the law requires to accompany the transportation of hazardous materials.

 Once again, you really need to read up on your local law or consult with an attorney.
 This list is not intended to be an exhaustive one.

 How do clients sign a digital contract?

-Obviously, it depends on the e-signature method you chose to employ.
+Obviously, it depends on the e-signature method you chose to utilize.
 It depends on the site/program you use to embed or email the contract.
 Some have a set physical spot that the client can sign with their mouse, others you can simply create a signature line that becomes a legally binding signature line.

 Bottom Line: Read the user manual for whichever program you choose to use.
 No really, you should read it.

 Recommended Signing Systems

 All of the recommended services listed below have been tested and are lawyer-approved.